 Gather your ingredients for the Sheet Pan Shrimp Boil and preheat oven.

 Here are my favorite seasonings for a Shrimp Boil.
-Old Bay seasoning is a must to get the classic shrimp boil flavor into your dish.
+Old Bay seasoning is necessary to get the classic shrimp boil flavor into your dish.

 Melt the butter and add the garlic powder.
-Note: to reduce points even further, use 2-4 T vegetable broth instead of butter.
+Note: To further reduce points, use 2-4 T vegetable broth instead of butter.

 Add the Old Bay Seasoning to the melted butter as well.

-Cut up the sausage in bit size pieces.
+Cut the sausage into bite-size pieces.
 Note that we used turkey sausage to reduce points.
-If you use regular sausage, adjust points accordingly.
+If you use regular sausage, adjust the points accordingly.

-Cut up potatoes in chunks and boil for 10 minutes.
+Cut the potatoes into chunks and boil for 10 minutes.
 Add the corn to the boiling water for the last 5 minutes.
 Drain.
-Cut corn into serving-size chunks.
+Cut the corn into serving-size chunks.

 Spray a sheet pan with cooking spray or line with parchment paper.
-Place potatoes, corn, shrimp and sausage in a single layer onto baking sheet.
-Drizzle with seasoned butter mixture and gently toss to combine.
+Place potatoes, corn, shrimp, and sausage in a single layer onto a baking sheet.
+Drizzle or brush with the seasoned butter mixture and gently toss to combine.

 Yum!
 Bake for 10-15 minutes or until shrimp and corn are done.